RayanAziz/Mahckoor/README.md

    - Support for detecing custom blacklisted words.
    - Support for sending tweeted links to OSINT for analysis <sup>only VT so far.</sup>
 6. ِAuto setting the frequency for Twitter API queries based on the number of monitored accounts to avoid hitting API rate limits.
-7. Maximum detection delay: 12 seconds.
+7. Maximum detection delay: 14 seconds for profile changes <sup>for 5 accounts</sup> and 10 seconds for suspicious tweets <sup>API limit</sup>.
 8. Sending alerts via email & remote logging to SIEM on UDP in CEF.
 9. Easy to configure and deploy
 ### Ideas in mind: